Tejas fighter jet crashes during demonstration at Dubai Air Show, pilot dead; IAF orders probe

 The city-state’s second airport was hosting the biennial Dubai Air Show, which has seen major aircraft orders by both the long-haul carrier Emirates and its lower-cost sister airline FlyDubai.

-According to a report, this is the second crash involving the Tejas fighter jet.
-On March 12, 2024, a single-engine Tejas fighter jet crashed near Jaisalmer in Rajasthan minutes after participating in a tri-services exercise.

-The Tejas, which means 'Radiance' or 'Brilliance' in Sanskrit, is an Indian single-engine, 4.5-generation, delta-wing multirole fighter aircraft developed by the Aeronautical Development Agency and produced by Hindustan Aeronautics Limited (HAL) for both the Indian Air Force and the Indian Navy.
+The Tejas is an Indian single-engine, 4.5-generation, delta-wing multirole Light Combat Aircraft (LCA) developed by the Aeronautical Development Agency and produced by Hindustan Aeronautics Limited (HAL) for both the Indian Air Force and the Indian Navy.

 The first indigenous LCA was inducted in July 2016.
 The first IAF Squadron to induct the Tejas was the No 45 Squadron, the 'Flying Daggers'.
 Forty LCA Tejas Mk 1 fighters were ordered initially, of which 36 have been inducted till now.